connaryscott/maven-sdp/README.md

 a reference implementation of a service delivery platform using maven

-this implementation is based on recent implementations using best maven practices for building and deploying an SDP using maven build and a maven repository.
+this implementation is based on recent implementations using best maven practices for building and deploying an SDP using maven and a maven repository.

+Requirements:

+CentOS 6.2 is assumed

+centos-release-6-2.el6.centos.7.x86_64 and its default enabled yum repos (/etc/yum.repos.d/CentOS-Base.repo)

+apache-maven 3.0.4
+   NOTE:  an apache-maven rpm is supplied for convenience

+git

+java openjdk-devel

 Install apache-maven package using the yum localinstall in order to bootstrap all necessary dependencies